KuestenKeks/OpenRCT2-PauseToggle-For-Multiplayer/README.md

 * To change the trigger words, edit their Array: `const CNST_TriggerMessages = ["p", "pause", "YourTriggerWord"];`
 * to change the confirmation messages, find and edit the two lines starting with `network.sendMessage("...`.
 Available colors are listed in the [OpenRCT2 source code](https://github.com/OpenRCT2/OpenRCT2/blob/develop/src/openrct2/localisation/FormatCodes.cpp).

+## ⚖️ Licence
+This plugin is licensed under the MIT licence.

 Have fun! :)